gschmutz/stream-processing-workshop/05-bluesky-data-intestion/README.md

 > **What you should see:** A live stream of post text from the type-specific topic — identical to the filtered output you saw earlier, but now sourced from its own dedicated topic.

 ## Using Kafka Connect to send data to Elasticsearch

+[Elasticsearch](https://www.elastic.co/elasticsearch) is a distributed search and analytics engine built on Apache Lucene.
+It stores documents as JSON, indexes every field by default, and answers full-text and structured queries in milliseconds even over billions of documents.
+Paired with Kibana it provides the search, filtering, and visualisation layer of the pipeline.

+### Why Elasticsearch needs an explicit mapping

+By default Elasticsearch uses **dynamic mapping**: when the first document arrives it inspects each field value and infers a type (`text`, `long`, `date`, etc.).
+This works well for simple, uniform schemas but breaks for the Bluesky post schema for two reasons:

+- **Mixed-type fields** — several fields in the Bluesky schema can appear as either a simple string or a nested object depending on the post content.
+Elasticsearch detects the type from the first document it sees; when a subsequent document sends the same field with a different shape, indexing fails with a `mapper_parsing_exception`.
+- **The `embed` subtree** — the `embed` field has radically different structures depending on whether the post embeds an image, an external link, a quoted post, or a video.
+Dynamic mapping cannot handle a field being sometimes an object with `images` and sometimes an object with `external`.

+We therefore create an explicit mapping before starting the connector.
+The mapping we use takes a permissive approach: all string fields are mapped as `text` with a `keyword` sub-field (enabling both full-text search and exact aggregations), numeric fields are `long`, date fields are `date`, and the most variable sub-trees are mapped as `object` with `"enabled": false` to store them without indexing.

 The messages in `app.bsky.feed.post` look like the following example: